 Gummy smiles may happen due to certain medical conditions, medications, developmental problems, genetics, decay, injury, grinding, or loss of the supporting bone.

 Please contact Concord Dental Associates today to find out if laser gum recontouring can help you get rid of a gummy smile.

 LANAP Laser Dentistry

 For some people, visiting the dentist can be a nerve-wracking experience.
-But not when you come to Concord Dental Group for your dental care.
-Concord Dental Group has created a relaxing environment for all of our patients, and have carefully trained our dentists and team to be attentive to your personal needs and concerns.
+But not when you come to Concord Dental Associates for your dental care.
+Concord Dental Associates has created a relaxing environment for all of our patients, and have carefully trained our dentists and team to be attentive to your personal needs and concerns.
 The Concord Dental Group dentists have a very gentle touch when working in your mouth, and most patients find that they do great just having us talk them through their treatment.

-If you are particularly fearful of dental treatment, a Concord Dental Group dentist can help you relax.
+If you are particularly fearful of dental treatment, a Concord Dental Associates dentist can help you relax.
 We will spend time discussing your concerns and planning your treatment.
 The important thing is to let us know about your fears.
 We can help!